krisheswaran/krisheswaran.github.io/_posts/2024-03-03-ai-endorses-ballot-measures.md

 ---
-title: "What Ballot Initiatives Are You Voting For, AI?"
+title: "What Ballot Initiatives Should I Vote For, AI?"
 date: 2024-03-03
 ---